andrewsouthard/bootstrap-slider/README.md

 </div>
 ```

+Additionally, adding _target="\_blank"_ will open the link in a new window.

+## Working Examples

-There are two example html files included in the repo to see the slider in action.
+There are two example HTML files included in the repo that show the slider in action.
+To use them, clone the repo and then open one of the files in your browser.

 ## Module Classes